eigr/spawn/docs/getting_started.md

 - **Fleet**: https://github.com/sleipnir/fleet-spawn-example
 - **Spawn Polyglot Example**: https://github.com/sleipnir/spawn-polyglot-ping-pong

-In the next section you will be taken to the correct link for each supported SDK.
+But in the next section you will be taken to the correct link for each supported SDK.

 [Next: SDKs](sdks.md)